dougbutner/web-4/README.md

 **Dynamic web**.
 Web pages take a user's information and desires into account to build a unique experience for them.
 Asynchronous requests allow single page applications to thrive.
 Applications are still served from a central server.

  - **Web 3**
 **Decentralized web**.
 Applications, often open-source, exist in distributed networks instead of a central server.
-This unfederated model trades control and censorship ability for freedom and autonomy.
+This unfederated model trades control and censorship for freedom and autonomy.

  - **Web 4**
 **Time web**.
 Time-limited tokens are given to each individual, and used as a measure of opinion or desire in collaborative systems.